-The Company's primary focus has been the exploration for precious metals in Nevada where it currently holds 12 exploration and development properties, a strong presence with 969 claims and 129 hectares of private fee land for a total of approximately 8,000 hectares (19,700 acres).
+The Company's primary focus has been the exploration for precious metals in Nevada where it currently holds 11 exploration and development properties, a strong presence with 969 claims for a total of approximately 7,800 hectares (19,400 acres).
 The Company also owns the Drayton project, an Archaean gold property located in Ontario, Canada, currently under option to another exploration company in return for shares and a retained royalty.